Baldwin II of Flanders: Rule

 Baldwin II was born around 865 to Margrave Baldwin I of Flanders and Judith, daughter of Emperor Charles the Bald.
 The early years of Baldwin II's rule were marked by a series of devastating Viking raids into Flanders.
 By 883, he was forced to move north to Pagus Flandransis, which became the territory most closely associated with the Counts of Flanders.
 Baldwin constructed a series of wooden fortifications at Saint-Omer, Bruges, Ghent, and Kortrijk.
 He then seized lands that were abandoned by royal and ecclesiastical officials.
 Many of these same citadels later formed castellanies which housed government, militia, and local courts.

 In 888, the Western Frankish king, Charles the Fat, was deposed, leaving several candidates vying to replace him.
 As a grandson of Charles the Bald, who was king of West Francia, Baldwin could have competed for the crown.
 Instead, Baldwin and others tried to convince the East Frankish king, Arnulf, to take the West Frankish crown, but Arnulf declined.

 The Robertine Odo, Count of Paris, was eventually made king.
-Odo and Baldwin's relationship deteriorated when Odo failed to support Baldwin's attempts to gain control of the Abbey of St. Bertin.
+Odo and Baldwin's relationship deteriorated when Odo failed to support Baldwin's attempts to gain control of the Abbey of Saint Bertin.
 Odo attacked Baldwin at Bruges but was unable to prevail.
 Baldwin continued his expansion to the south and gained control over Artois, including the important Abbey of St. Vaast.

+When the Abbey came under the jurisdiction of Archbishop Fulk of Reims in 900, Baldwin had the archbishop assassinated and was excommunicated by Pope Benedict IV.
+When his attempts to expand further into the upper Somme River valley were opposed by Herbert I, Count of Vermandois, Baldwin had the count assassinated as well.